samuller/pgmerge/ideas.md

 - Insertion order based on dependencies:
   - [x] Table order.
   - [ ] Order of rows within tables (when tables self-reference).
+    - Or disable foreign keys during import and hope that data is consistent once they are re-enabled.
 - Speed vs. impact options:
   - Bulk import: faster, but might lock tables which affects active system which is in use.
   - Incremental import: slower, but [maximizes table availability][1] since locks are for short time.
+- [ ] VACUUM tables after import
+- [ ] Use proper transaction management with sessions/commit

 [1]:[https://blog.codacy.com/how-to-update-large-tables-in-postgresql-e9aecd197fb7?gi=dc843a01e10b]